 “The historical character of the Christian message requires that catechesis attend to the following points … presentation of salvation history by means of Biblical catechesis so as to make known the ‘deeds and words’ with which God has revealed himself to man: the great stages of the Old Testament by which he prepared the journey of the Gospel; the life of Jesus, Son of God, born of the Virgin Mary who by his actions and teaching brought Revelation to completion; the history of the Church which transmits Revelation: this history, read within the perspective of faith, is a fundamental part of the context of catechesis” (#108)

-“The Story of the People of God” is outlined on page 151 of the RCIA Catechist’s Manual and is spoken of on pages 383-387 of the RCIA Leader’s Manual.
+“The Story of the People of God” is outlined on page 151 of the OCIA Catechist’s Manual and is spoken of on pages 383-387 of the OCIA Leader’s Manual.

 Below are some sample points that a telling of the Story would entail: